yankeexe/Notes/react-notes/readme.md

         }
     }
 ```
  ---
+ ## Package.json Configuration
+**Difference between ~ and ^ in the file.**
+- The tilde matches the most recent minor version (the middle number). ~1.2.3 will match all 1.2.x versions but will miss 1.3.0.
+- The caret, on the other hand, is more relaxed.
+It will update you to the most recent major version (the first number). ^1.2.3 will match any 1.x.x release including 1.3.0, but will hold off on 2.0.0.

+**Save something as an Dev Dependency**
+- Dev Dependency means, the package is not needed in the production, and is requiered only for the development purpose.
+- To install packages as dev dependecies just use `--save-dev` flag when installing a new package to the project.
+    - **Example:**

+        `npm install --save-dev path`
+---
 **Notes:**
 - Only one component per page, because React works better with isolation of functionality.
 - put different components inside of /src/components folder for better organization.